PaulTimothyChambers/zero_player_MMORPG/README.md

-# John Conway's Game of Life (reimagined as an MMORPG)
+# John Conway's Game of Life reimagined as an MMORPG (minus the second 'M', the 'R', and the 'P'...so just a MOG, really)

 ## Table of Contents